Prince Amukamara: Jacksonville Jaguars

-He started the Jacksonville Jaguars' season-opener against the Green Bay Packers and recorded two combined with tackles and a pass deflection.
+He started the Jaguars' season-opener against the Green Bay Packers and recorded two combined with tackles and a pass deflection.
 He missed Weeks 2 and 3 due to a hamstring injury.

 Chicago Bears

 2017

 On March 10, 2017, the Chicago Bears signed Amukamara to a fully guaranteed one-year, $7 million contract with a signing bonus of $3.5 million.